cubenlp/NLPCC-2024-Shared-Task5/README.md

 ### **Task Description**

 Argument components identification for argumentative essays is important for the assessment of argumentative essays.
-This task takes the whole argumentative essay as an input unit and categorizes each sentence in it into 4 categories of assertion, evidence, elaboration, and others at a coarse-level.
-Considering the variety of argumentative techniques used in students' compositions, this task further categorized assertion into main claim, claim and restate claim, and further classify evidence into fact, anecdote, quotation, proverb and axiom as well.
+This task takes the whole argumentative essay as input and categorizes each sentence in it into 4 categories of assertion, evidence, elaboration, and others at a coarse-level.
+According to the content and location of the assertion sentence,  this task further divides assertion into main claim, claim and restate claim.
+This task divides evidence into fact, anecdote, quotation, proverb and axiom according to the type and source of evidence as well.

 ### **Task** **Definition**

-This task can be regarded as a classification problem, in which an essay will be inputted and the model needs to predict the category of argumentative components to which each sentence belongs, as well as the fine-grained categorization under that category.
-This task defined 4 coarse-grained categories and 10 fine-grained categories as displayed in the Table below.
+In this task, an essay will be inputted and the model needs to predict the fine-grained category of argumentative components to which each sentence belongs.
+This task defined 10 fine-grained categories as displayed in the Table below.

 | Coarse-grained | Fine-grained  | Definition                                                   | Example                                                      |
 | -------------- | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |